 - Select one of our pre-built templates from the section on the right.

-After you've selected the Git repository or template you want to use for your new project, you will be presented with a list of Personal Vercel Accounts and Vercel Teams you can deploy it to.
+After you've selected the Git repository or template you want to use for your new project, you'll be taken to a page where you can configure your project before it's deployed.